 Chocolate Cracknell is great for small children because although they may believe they're eating real chocolate, the truth is that it's a mixture of cocoa powder and dried milk powder.
 Whilst that might sound revolting, I can assure you that it tastes good!

-- This is a great recipe to make with children as there is no cooking, but there is a lot of mixing and weighing to let little people get involved!
+This is a great recipe to make with children as there is no actual cooking, but there is a lot of mixing and weighing to let little people get involved!

 My mother even made this for my birthday cake when I was a child.
 I was distraught when I asked her for the recipe and she told me that she had lost it.
 Fortunately, I managed to find it through a friend, and here it is!
 It tastes just as I remember it.